 Colleagues are usually happy to provide feedback on draft proposals by arrangement, but owing to the volume of applications the Department receives, research staff cannot give advice on applications made in connection with studentship awards.

 We welcome applications from international students.
+Applicants must have a good Bachelors degree (2.1 or 1st class classification or equivalent).
+A masters qualification is not required but recommended.
 Please check carefully the University’s English language entry qualifications before applying if you are not a native-English speaker.

 Your proposal will be assessed by subject specialists, but non-specialists are also involved in the admissions process and decisions made about studentship awards are likely to be taken by academics from different disciplinary backgrounds.
 In all cases, you should ensure that the aims, structure and methods of the proposed research are comprehensible to a broad academic audience.
 If your research involves or is likely to be of benefit to external partners, (for example, government bodies (local, regional and national), media organisations, lobby groups, NGOs, grass roots or community organisations, museums or cultural associations) you should highlight this in your application.

 Proposals are likely to take different forms, but you will be expected to situate your research within relevant scholarly literatures and to provide a full bibliography.
 Your proposal should also include: